Common symptoms of “Long COVID” that can linger include:

 - Symptoms that get worse after physical or mental activities

 Professor Akiko Iwasaki, a Yale immunologist, said people experiencing Long COVID-19 symptoms should get vaccinated against the disease.
 Initial data are showing that as many as 30% to 40% of those who get vaccinated have reported improvements to their symptoms.
 The vaccine generates good antibody and T-cell responses, Iwasaki said.
 And it has already been proven to significantly reduce both symptomatic and asymptomatic infection.
 She stressed that vaccines also greatly reduce the risk of reinfection.

 Participate in a study

 The researchers are very eager to learn more about Long COVID from patients.
-If you have been diagnosed with Long COVID or would like to learn more about the study, email firstname.lastname@example.org.
-Learn more about the study.
+If you have been diagnosed with Long COVID or would like to learn more about the study, visit the Yale COVID Recovery Study website.